Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 So a client process should cache a key mainly if no other is expected to update that key, i.e. typically if the associated value is const, or if this process is considered as the owner (sole controller) of that key (or if some other organisation ensures, possibly thanks to ``sync/1``, that its cache is kept consistent with the corresponding environment server.

-As soon as a key is declared to be cached, its value is set in the cache; there is thus always a value associated to a cached key (not a maybe-value), and thus cached values may be ``undefined``.
+As soon as a key is declared to be cached, its value is set in the cache; there is thus always a value associated to a cached key (not an option-value), and thus cached values may be ``undefined``.

 Multiple environments may be used concurrently.
 A specific case of environment corresponds to the user preferences.
 See our ``preferences`` module for that, whose default settings file is ``~/.ceylan-settings.etf``.